YunusEmreAlps/Nar/README.md

 ## Why "Nar"?

 **Nar** means "pomegranate" in Turkish.
-This symbolic choice represents our core philosophy:

-- **🌱 Modularity** — Like pomegranate seeds, each component is self-contained yet part of a greater whole
-- **🚀 Growth Potential** — Every seed can flourish into a new application
-- **🛡️ Resilience** — Protected by a robust architectural shell
-- **⚡ Abundance** — Packed with features and possibilities

-Just as a pomegranate's tough exterior protects countless seeds within, Nar provides a solid foundation that can expand into scalable, distributed ecosystems.
+This symbolic choice represents the idea of many small seeds (microservices) coming together to form a whole fruit (a complete application).
+Just as a pomegranate is made up of many individual seeds, Nar encourages the development of small, focused services that work together to create a robust and scalable system.

+> **Note**: The project is still in its early stages, and we welcome contributions and feedback from the community to help shape its future direction.

 ---